Clay soil gardens: plants, improvement and drainage

 For ornamental clay borders, no-dig cultivation combined with annual soil conditioner mulching is the most effective long-term clay improvement strategy.
 The 3–5 year timeframe for visible transformation remains, but the labour is substantially reduced compared to cultivated approaches.

-Plant selection for clay
+Plants for clay soil

 How Flourish approaches clay improvement